fluid-project/infusion/README.txt

     FLUID-858 Portlet Columns load with no padding between them in IE7

 UI Options:
+    FLUID-2121 Focus is not placed on the first focusable item in the user interfact options dialog FLUID-2118 Cannot tab to "Close" button: using Opera FLUID-2004 Cannot tab to "Edit Appearance": using Opera

 Pager:
-    FLUID-835 Pager links are not in the tab order, using Opera 9.5
+    FLUID-2124 Page links are too close together in the renderer version FLUID-2084 Pointer does not change style over visited page links: using Opera FLUID-835 Pager links are not in the tab order, using Opera 9.5